yang3kc/llm_for_css/async_programming/README.md

 Luckily, OpenAI allows sending multiple queries simultaneously to the API (async programming).
 Note that different users might have different [rate limits](https://platform.openai.com/docs/guides/rate-limits/usage-tiers).
-For instance, `Tier 1` users can send up to 3,500 queries per minute to the `gpt-3.5-turbo` model.
 This feature means that while you are waiting for the response, you can process other text messages, greatly saving your time.

 Here is my own experience.